 A variety of units will be on offer each trimester for students to view on the unit schedules, and register in for study.
 All of our courses are flexible for students to choose their units and load according to their time commitments, interests and courseplans.

 All students study 'online' through our online Learning Platform: Moodle.
 This is where all study materials, unit information, assessments and learning activities can be found.
-However, each unit may have a variety of study options available that are found on the schedules, and selected at the point of registration.
-These include Facilitated or not Facilitated options.

 For more student information see:

 |ACOM assessments are essay based and do not usually involve exams.
 Units may include online quizzes and practical assessments that are completed in your ministry setting.
 Assessment dates are clearly published on our Learning Platform (Moodle) and all tasks must be submitted to pass the unit.|